vislab-tecnico-lisboa/vizzy/README.md

     roslaunch vizzy_launch vizzy_simulation.launch

 This configuration starts Vizzy in the ROS-mode, meaning that all the controllers are emulated using ROS.
-This configuration works only with Gazebo 2.x and ROS indigo (The default install procedure of ROS indigo)
+This configuration works with Gazebo 7.x and ROS kinetic (The default install procedure of ROS kinetic) and also with Gazebo 9 and ROS kinetic

 The upper body controllers simulated by the [gazebo-yarp-plugins](https://github.com/robotology/gazebo-yarp-plugins) can be started by